Skip to main content

 Indian cutest-baby competition with daily voting

-A parent in Mumbai enters their toddler in a national "Cutest Baby India 2026" contest on a parenting magazine's microsite, one vote per IP per day, closing in 12 days.
+A parent in Mumbai enters their toddler in a national cutest-baby contest on a parenting magazine's microsite, one vote per IP per day, closing in 12 days.
 The current leader is roughly 800 votes ahead.
 We confirm the poll plugin and daily cap, deliver 1,000 votes from Indian and South Asian residential IPs paced 80-90 a day, and add a small buffer.
-The entry overtakes the leader with three days to spare and the magazine's per-IP counting reads every vote as a distinct local voter.
+The entry overtakes the leader with three days to spare and the magazine's per-IP counting reads every vote as a distinct local voter — the geographic matching of Indian IPs is essential here because the organizer expects a nationally distributed voter base.

 For: Parents in regional and national magazine contests